Lincoln City, Oregon: Arts and culture

 The Lincoln City Cultural Center, housed in the historic DeLake School building, offers a wide variety of classes and events year-round.

 Two kite festivals are held annually in Lincoln City, the Summer Kite Festival in June and the Fall Kite Festival in October.
 Both festivals are each held at D River Wayside, where several other world-class kite events are held.
 The city is known by some as the "Kite Capital of the World".
 Lincoln City also boasts year round glass float drops across its seven miles of beach thanks to the Finders Keepers program.

 Education

 Public schools in Lincoln City are served by the Lincoln County School District.

 Media

-Lincoln City is served by a weekly newspaper, the Lincoln City News Guard, a semi-weekly newspaper, the News-Times, and a daily news source, the Lincoln City Homepage.
+Lincoln City is served by the weekly newspaper Lincoln County Leader, and a daily news source, the Lincoln City Homepage.

 KBCH AM 1400 is in Lincoln City and provides Lincoln County news coverage as well as coverage of local sports.